In this article, we will list the richest men in Kenya.

 He is a shrewd businessman, entrepreneur, and industrialist who strives to make money via his investments.
 He worked for centum investing as a director.
 DHL Express Kenya Limited, Haco Industries Kenya Limited, Kiruna International Limited, International House Limited, Nairobi Bottlers Limited, Sandvik East Africa Limited, and 98.4 Capital FM were the companies he chaired.

 His total net worth was estimated to be about $400 million.
 Regrettably, he passed away in mid-year 2021 at the age of 80.

 4. SK Macharia

 Samuel Kamau Macharia is a well-known millionaire in Kenya.
 He owns various enterprises, including a significant part in the royal media firm, one of Kenya’s most successful.

 His net wealth is 365 million dollars, and he owns multiple television and vernacular radio stations.

-Macharia is also interested in various other fields, including agriculture, real estate, finance, and so on.
-He is well-known in Kenya and Eastern Africa as one of the country’s millionaires.
+Macharia is also interested in various other fields, including agriculture, real estate, finance, etc. He is well-known in Kenya and Eastern Africa as one of the country’s millionaires.